isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 ## Crests of Waves

 It was the early summer of 1983.
-Suddenly, I wanted to feel the breeze in the birthplace of Dan Fumio’s literature．
+Suddenly, I wanted to feel the breeze in the birthplace of Dan Kazuo’s literature．

 Last year, I walked around Fukugon Temple in Yanagawa City and Nokonoshima Island by myself, but this time I went to Fukuoka, accepting the kind words of Mr. Matsuo, the manager of Zencolo and Fukuoka Colony.